canjs/canjs/guides/getting-started-tutorial/templates-and-views.md

 our app.
 Remember that when we downloaded our custom build of CanJS, we included the `can.stache` plugin.
-The CanJS docs tell us that, “Stache templates look similar to normal HTML, except they contain keys for inserting data into the template and *sections* to *enumerate* and/or filter the enclosed template blocks.”
+The CanJS docs tell us that, “Stache templates look similar to normal HTML, except they contain keys for inserting data into the template and *sections* to *enumerate* and/or *filter* the enclosed template blocks.”
 They can also contain limited *conditional logic* to show or hide content.

+Stache templates support both [Mustache](https://github.com/janl/mustache.js/) and [Handlebar](http://handlebarsjs.com/) formatting arguments.
+For more information on the details of these formats, see their respective websites.

 There are four aspects of Stache templates that we’ll review: